Anan2564/e-portfolio-2-Ethical-Theory/README.md

 Bozzini looks into the development of ethical hacking and vulnerability disclosure from the 1990s until today.
 Three main regimes are identified: full disclosure, responsible or coordinated disclosure, and bug bounty programs.
 Bozzini demonstrates that ethical hacking has become increasingly standardized, normalized, and marketized (Bozzini 2025, p.
 2).

-The reason for choosing this article is that before reading it, I used to view ethical hacking only as a cyber security profession which focuses on identifying weaknesses in systems.
+The reason for choosing this article is that before reading it, I used to view ethical hacking only as a cyber security profession.
 However, I came to know that ethical hacking has evolved through time and that different ways of ethical hacking have different ethical values.
 In addition, the Week 4 anti-worm case has shown me that even though an action may be done with good intention, it can still be considered unethical based on the outcomes of the action (CQUniversity 2026).

 Artefact 4